 Ventura Carbon Copy

 I purchased an old Ventura typewriter at a thrift store and there were two of these black pieces of paper (carbon copy paper, I think?) on which the writer had typed a couple of letters.
-What begins as a letter submitted along with a payment then intertwines with a heartfelt letter of guilt and loneliness.
-In the middle I can make out, “adjusting the best I can to being without my dear Valley.
-She was such a fine person and a lovely wife and we were very happy.”
-It ends with, “We will see all in October if nothing prevents.”
-There was a 2nd piece of paper with a single letter, signed Lewis and Valley.
+What begins as a letter submitted along with a payment then intertwines with a heartfelt letter of guilt and loneliness. … Continued

 Probably Expired

-I found this polaroid on the floor in Goodwill.
+I found this Polaroid on the floor in Goodwill.
 I don’t know if there was a camera for sale and this is a test photo or if it fell out of an album or what.
 It’s probably expired film and it looks like it was stuck in the camera and somebody pulled it out.
-Must have passed the test, though.
-There was no polaroid camera around.
+Must … Continued

 Electric Portrait

 Tire tracks all across your back, I can see you’ve had your fun!
 Found this amazingly deteriorated studio portrait on a street near my apartment.
 No info on the back.
 No idea how much time it’d spent in Nature’s Photoshop but I was struck by the artful decay of the whole image.
-It’s four females, that much I’m sure of.
-Mom and three daughters?
-Four sisters?
-I can visualize this on the cover of a true-crime paperback.
-THE BABY-SITTER MURDERS.
+It’s four females, … Continued